Discover what’s happening right now.

 Food writer and restaurant critic Ray King compiles his Top 5 restaurants to visit in Manchester.

-Like Damson, Aumbry is a suburban star, this time on the Metro route in Prestwich.
-This tiny and intimate neighbourhood restaurant with an open galley kitchen is regularly and deservedly showered with local and national accolades.
-Offering a small à la carte or a six course tasting menu, Heston Blumenthal alumni, chefs Mary-Ellen McTague and Laurence Tottingham, produce modern ultra-dishes based on the best local and seasonal ingredients with exceptional flavour combinations and stunning presentation.
+On the Metro route in Prestwich, this tiny and intimate neighbourhood restaurant with open galley kitchen is regularly and deservedly showered with local and national accolades and in 2013 maintained its place in the National Top 100 Restaurants for the third successive year.
+Offering a small à la carte or a six course tasting menu, Heston Blumenthal alumni, chefs Mary-Ellen McTague and Laurence Tottingham, produce ultra-modern dishes based on the finest local and seasonal ingredients with exceptional flavour combinations and outstanding presentation.